 When I found out I was pregnant, I wanted a water birth.
 I thought it seemed calm, natural and a great way to welcome babies into this world.
 Having twins meant I didn’t have this option.
 I was high-risk and had to give birth under observation.

 It was recommended that I had an epidural.
 This is due to the high possibility of an emergency C-section.
 An epidural being in place makes this process quicker.
 I didn’t argue.

-If you have read my previous post you will know that one of the reasons I was kept in hospital was because of high blood pressure.
-The blood pressure caused huge problems when I was in labour.
+My blood pressure caused huge problems when I was in labour.
 It made me anxious.
 My blood pressure was up and down throughout the whole day.
 Sky high one minute, the nurse would administer medication and then it would plunge dangerously low.
 They couldn’t control it.
 Blood pressure continued to be a problem for me over the next few days.

 If someone asks me what I remember about being in labour, the first thing that springs to mind is not the pain, it is the CONSTANT playing of bagpipes outside the hospital window.